ProGorilla007/Macy/README.md

 # Macy
 # DEMO

-1. Tap the card
-2. Edit your info
-3. Be creative with your personalized businesscard
+---

 # Features

 Macy let the users share their customized information in a moment.
-It can be used in casual scene to any business scene.
+It can be used in a casual scene to any business scene.
 Think it as digitalized form of business card.

 # Requirement

-* bootstrap
+* Materialize
-* vue.js
+* django-sass
 * ...

-# Installation

 # Usage
+1. Tap the card
+2. Edit your info
+3. Be creative with your personalized business card

 # Note